$602,094Average Value$299Average Price per Sq Ft41Homes For Sale

 Shops and restaurants in the village square and beyond

-Main Street’s commercial corridor around The Square is the town’s central location for shopping and dining.
+Main Street’s commercial corridor around The Square is the village’s central location for shopping and dining.
 Square Roots is a gourmet grocery store selling locally grown and made food products.
 There are also a handful of local restaurants, including Sauced, a pizzeria, and East Troy House, an American restaurant and bar.
-Princess Cafe is a local diner serving breakfast meals, located further east on Main.
+Princess Cafe is a local diner serving breakfast meals, located farther east on Main.
 Fast-food eateries in the area include McDonald’s and Culver’s.
-Further west on Main, there are auto repair and hardware stores.
+Farther west on Main, there are auto repair and hardware stores.
 Hansen’s IGA Market is the area’s regional grocery store.
 “For a little community, we offer a lot in town,” McCormack says.

 For more options, Mukwonago is about 7 miles north with national retailers like Walmart Supercenter, Home Depot and Aldi.
 There are also dozens of fast-food restaurants scattered throughout.

-East Troy’s high performing public schools
+East Troy’s high-performing public schools

 East Troy Community School District is a District of Choice and serves over 1,500 students across eight municipalities.
 Little Prairie Primary School, for kindergarten through second grade, earns a B grade from Niche, while the A-minus-rated Prairie View Elementary School teaches grades third through fifth.
 From there, students can attend East Troy Middle School, which scores a B-minus.
 East Troy High School receives a B-plus and offers 13 Advanced Placement courses and a Youth Apprenticeship program that gives students hands-on work experience with local businesses.